purcelba/jekyll-now/Neuroscience.md

 ___

-## Neural models of decision making
+## Neural Models of Decision Making

 I developed neural computational models of decision making for my PhD thesis.
 My models use neural time-series data recorded from macaque monkeys making visual decisions as input to shallow artificial neural networks.
 The models predict the monkey's choices and response times and reproduce the dynamics of actual neural populations.
 You can find an overview the modeling framework and sample code in the [gated_accumulator_model](https://github.com/purcelba/gated_accumulator_model) repository or read more about the details in the papers listed below.